watch-devtube/web/README.md

 # Dev.Tube

 > Hi!
-I am Dev.Tube – the place where dev videos live.
+I am Dev.Tube – the place where developer videos live.

-This web app comprise of `Vue` client app and s slim `node` server app, through which the client app is served.
+This web app comprises of `Vue` client app and s slim `node` server app, through which the client app is served.

-# How to run the app locally?
+## How to run the app locally?

 ``` bash
 # make sure yarn is installed
 npm install --global yarn